alexholcombe/MOTcircular/README.md

 In the long term, want to set up exchange of objects among rings.
 Necessary to conduct an identity-tracking experiment.
 Can also push harder on speed limit that way.

 Issues
+-Look for eyetracking files (as created by Jedi Fajou) and exclude those trials -So that github can track the loadRawDataFile, have it pull a code from an untracked file.